uw-biorobotics/IKBT/README.md

 # IKBT
 A python based system for generating closed-form solutions to the manipulator inverse kinematics problem using behavior trees for action selection.
+Solutions are fully symbolic and are output as LaTex, Pyton, and C++.

 # Current News